sugestio/documentation/add-user-metadata.md

 # Add user metadata

 This operation is used to create or update user profiles.
 Some algorithms can use demographic information to generate appropriate recommendations.
+Metadata can be submitted to the service either as POST parameters or as an XML document.
+The service supports bulk operations when submitting data in XML format.

 ## Request